-However, as olive trees are drought resistant plants, it is far more often the case that yellowing leaves is because of too much moisture around the roots for too long, due to overwatering or poor drainage.
+However, as olive trees are drought-resistant plants, it is far more often the case that yellowing leaves are because of too much moisture around the roots for too long, due to overwatering or poor drainage.

 Olive Tree Drooping and Dying

 The reason for olive trees drooping is because of too much water around the roots or too much fertilizer.
-Excessive nitrogen fertilizer can cause the olive tree branches and leaves to become weak and sappy with causing a drooping, wilting appearance.
+Excessive nitrogen fertilizer can cause the olive tree branches and leaves to become weak and sappy, causing a drooping, wilting appearance.

 Olive trees are native to the Mediterranean where they can grow in rocky hillsides.
 The soil on rocky hillsides does not retain much moisture or nutrients.

-If they are give too much fertilizer, too often or in too high concentration then the olive tree can droop and the excess nitrogen can promote drooping foliage growth at the expense of flowering and olives.
+If they are given too much fertilizer, too often, or in too high a concentration then the olive tree can droop and the excess nitrogen can promote drooping foliage growth at the expense of flowering and olives.

-Nitrogen is water soluble and dissolves in rain and can run off the lawn and onto adjacent planting areas, where you may have your olive tree planted.
+Nitrogen is water soluble so it dissolves in rain and can run off the lawn and onto adjacent planting areas, where you may have your olive tree planted.

 How to Revive it…

-To revive a drooping olive tree, mimic the olive tree’s Mediterranean conditions by planting in soil that is gritty an well draining and only water in times of drought.
+To revive a drooping olive tree, mimic the olive tree’s Mediterranean conditions by planting in soil that is gritty and well-draining and only water in times of drought.

 Avoid using any fertilizer until the following Spring and only use a specific olive tree fertilizer and the tree should show signs of recovery in the following months.